Boundary Layers of Accretion Disks: Discovery of Vortex-Driven Modes and Other Waves: Numerical setup

 \subsection{Simulation Improvements}

 While the \athena simulations we run are similar to the \texttt{Athena} simulations presented in \citet{BRS12,BRS13a}, ours differ in a few key ways.
-First, all of our runs extend the full $2\pi$ in the azimuthal direction while only a handful of the previous simulations cover this angular extent.
-This is important for properly capturing all non-axisymmetric structures emerging in our simulations.
+First, all of our runs extend over full $2\pi$ in $\varphi$ while only a handful of the previous simulations cover this angular extent.
+This is important for properly capturing all non-axisymmetric structures emerging in simulations.
 Second, our simulations cover a larger radial extent, going out to a maximum radius of $4R_\star$ compared to $2.5R_\star$, as before.
 We found that this allows us to observe structures that have not been reported previously, see e.g. \S\ref{sect:one-armed}.
-Third, while the old simulations used a uniform radial grid, we use a logarithmic radial grid giving us higher effective resolution at the surface of the star, where the acoustic instability occurs, for the same number of cells\footnote{For our fiducial resolution $\mathcal{M}=9$ simulations this gives us $\sim2$ times the radial resolution at $R_\star$ compared to a uniform radial grid with the same number of cells.}.
-Forth, we perform Fourier analysis of the outputs by running fast-Fourier transforms (FFTs) on the fly (see Section~\ref{sect:FFT}) giving us new, previously unattainable, diagnostic capabilities.
-This allows us to identify a statistically significant sample of modes emerging in our simulations, and to discover and quantify new types of modes, as will be discussed in the following sections.
+Third, while the old simulations used a uniform radial grid, we use a logarithmic radial grid giving us higher effective resolution near the stellar surface, where the acoustic instability operates, for the same number of cells\footnote{For our fiducial resolution $\mathcal{M}=9$ simulations this gives us $\sim 2$ times the radial resolution at $R_\star$ compared to a uniform radial grid with the same number of cells.}.
+Forth, we perform Fourier analysis of the outputs by running fast-Fourier transforms (FFTs) on the fly (see Appendix~\ref{sect:FFT}) giving us new, previously unattainable, diagnostic capabilities.
+These improvements allow us to identify a statistically significant sample of modes emerging in our simulations, and to discover and quantify new types of modes.